TobiasPSP/doneland_sources/Components/Microcontroller/Families/ESP/ESP32/Lilygo T-Display/T-Display/README.md

 <img src="images/lilygo_t-display_defaultfirmware_startscreen2_t.png" width="60%" height="60%" />

-You then find yourself in a menu: pressling the left push button starts a *WiFi Scan*, while pressing the right button either shows the battery voltage (if an external LiIon battery is connected), or switches right away into deep-sleep mode.
+You then find yourself in a menu: pressing the left push button starts a *WiFi Scan*, while pressing the right button either shows the battery voltage (if an external LiIon battery is connected), or switches right away into deep-sleep mode.